stanislas-brossette/PlantCareTracker/README.md

 ## **API Overview**

 The server exposes a small REST API consumed by the frontend.
-Useful endpoints:
+Useful endpoints (all prefixed with `/api`):

-- `GET /plants` – list all non‑archived plants.
+- `GET /api/plants` – list all non‑archived plants.
-- `GET /plants/:name` – fetch details for a single plant.
+- `GET /api/plants/:name` – fetch details for a single plant.
-- `POST /plants` – create a plant.
+- `POST /api/plants` – create a plant.
-- `PUT /plants/:name` – update a plant or archive it by sending `{ "archived": true }`.
+- `PUT /api/plants/:name` – update a plant or archive it by sending `{ "archived": true }`.
-- `DELETE /plants/:name` – remove a plant.
+- `DELETE /api/plants/:name` – remove a plant.
-- `GET /locations` – list locations.
+- `GET /api/locations` – list locations.
-- `POST /locations` – add a location (returns **201** when created, **200** if it already existed).
+- `POST /api/locations` – add a location (returns **201** when created, **200** if it already existed).
-- `DELETE /locations/:name` – delete a location and reassign any plants using it.
+- `DELETE /api/locations/:name` – delete a location and reassign any plants using it.
-- `GET /lastClickedTimes` – retrieve timestamps for watering and feeding actions.
+- `GET /api/lastClickedTimes` – retrieve timestamps for watering and feeding actions.
-- `POST /clicked` – record a watering or feeding action.
+- `POST /api/clicked` – record a watering or feeding action.
-- `POST /undo` – revert the most recent action for a button.
+- `POST /api/undo` – revert the most recent action for a button.

 ---